Involuntary job loss is a tough experience! I've been laid off twice, and I know.

 When the employer finally goes out of business and the last employees lose their jobs, you will not be rewarded for your loyalty by prospective new employers.
 They will assume that you stayed because no one else would hire you, not because you were trying to help your employer recover and prosper.
 So, unfortunately, you will have a tougher job search after your layoff.

-Often, laid off employees are be offered a severance packages.
+Often, laid-off employees are offered severance packages.

 Severance varies by employer, situation, and location.